Zeioth/latencyflex2-installer/README.md

 Please note that LatencyFlex2 will only work on games where Nvidia reflex can be normally enabled from inside the game.
 If the game has anticheat it is possible you are banned.
 Use it under your own risk.

-## 3 - HOW TO CHECK IF IT'S WORKING
+## 3 - CHECK IF IT'S WORKING
 You can check if LatencyFlex2 is working by following [this](https://lfx2.ishitatsuy.uk/shim/installing.html#enabling-or-disabling-explicit-latency-markers) steps.

-## More info - How do the installer work?
+## APENDIX - How do the installer work?

 * 1 - It installs LatencyFlex in all your Steam games found in the directory
 ```